Still have questions? Leave a comment

 Citing relevant and high-quality sources shows that your work is based on reliable information.
 Accuracy is important in writing, especially when you’re quoting facts and figures.
 When someone reads your paper, citations will help them look up your sources.
 In this way, citations serve as an accuracy check.
 Your readers can use them to double-check a direct quote, analyze your data, or contextualize your work.

-Another reason for citing your sources at the college level is to show your instructor that you’ve done your research.
+Another reason for citing your sources at the college level is to show your instructor and reviewers that you’ve done your research.
 You can use a mix of primary (original research, interviews, surveys) and secondary (reviews, analyses) sources.
 A solid works cited list proves your engagement with, and authority on, your topic.

 However, take care not to over-rely on your sources.
 Often, college students take citations to an extreme.
 You don’t want to submit a paper that’s just a summarization of two existing papers with opposing views!
 Your paper should present a strong argument by presenting existing research along with your unique take on it.